2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/lab3/README.md

  1. Next fit region is the first fit it finds but last checked prefix is not at the beginning of the arena
  ![Alt text](https://github.com/2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/blob/master/lab3/testImage/nextc1.jpg?raw=true)

- 2. Prove that if a free region is not found searching forward, it returns to the beginning and searches until the last checked prefix
+ 2. Prove that if a free region is not found searching forward, it returns to the beginning and searches until the last checked prefix or stops if it finds a free block that is large enough
  ![Alt text](https://github.com/2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/blob/master/lab3/testImage/nextc2.jpg?raw=true)

  3. Requested size is bigger than the available free space
  ![Alt text](https://github.com/2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/blob/master/lab3/testImage/nextc3.jpg?raw=true)

 <b>TEST CASES FOR RE-SIZE REGION ALGORITHM</b>
- 1. Empty pointer is given (void *)
+ 1. Empty pointer is given (void *) '.
+Returns a new allocated region of the requested size
  ![Alt text](https://github.com/2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/blob/master/lab3/testImage/resizec1.jpg?raw=true)

- 2. Old size is large enough
+ 2. Old size is large enough '.
+Remains the same
  ![Alt text](https://github.com/2017-fall-os/2017-fall-malloc-lab-jjpadillamendez/blob/master/lab3/testImage/resizec2.jpg?raw=true)

  3. Next block is allocated, impossible to extend